klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 testFunction()
 ```

-Save the file and run it in your console.
+Run the code in your console.
 When the above code is executed, the RLP-encoded string will be printed.
-(The output you run above will be different from the string below.)
+(The output you run above could be different from the string below.)

 ```bash
 $ node ./test.js
 0x09f884588505d21dba0082c35094176ff0344de49c04be577a3512b6991507647f72059409a08f2289d3eb3499868908f1c84fd9523fe11bf847f845824e44a02ab3219f367f6a0848de587ed376dd48e2a4892963f251352bf1d20fec16b50da06f5e2e4987e0ca9ae0de0fd15d6fbc91c18f7c574d42b85c08e7cd9fb374eb4680c4c3018080
 ```

 With the signed RLP-encoded string (`rawTransaction`), the fee payer can send the transaction after attaching the feePayerSignatures.
-If the fee payer can access to the above feeDelegatedTx instance signed by the sender, can sign directly to feeDelegatedTx.
+If the fee payer can access to the above feeDelegatedTx instance signed by the sender, it can sign feeDelegatedTx directly.
 Otherwise, you can create a transaction instance and sign it using a signed RLP-encoded string, as in the example below.
-If you want to run below example, assign the output of the example code above to the rlpEncoed variable in the example below.
+If you want to run the below example, replace  `0x{RLP-encoded string}` with the output of the example code above.

 ```javascript
 // test.js